kjaymiller/kjaymiller.com/content/postgres-in-gh-actions-for-testing-django.md

 ---
 date: 2023-03-28 22:36:00-07:00
+description: I recently learned a crucial lesson setting up testing for my Postgres Django app - and you can too.
+Here's how I did it.
 tags: gh-actions
 title: Lesson Learned from Setting Up Testing for a Postgres Django App (Crash Course)
 ---